 Florence experienced constant fatigue and hoped to gain relief.
 A low-risk surgical procedure was available, which promised to dramatically improve her quality of life.
 With thoughtful preparation, she proceeded to have the surgery.
 After the procedure, she seemed to be recovering nicely, meeting all the existing benchmarks and looking forward to going home.
 However, by day four, she became weaker and went through a slow, steady decline that was not detected until her condition became critical.

-Each day, the physician responsible for her care would see Florence as recovering after heart surgery, but could not see the subtle changes in her health that reflected a complication.
-Because the indicators that could have prevented her death were too subtle to attract attention, the hospital treated her primary symptom and discharged her.
+Each day, the physician responsible for her care would see Florence as recovering after heart surgery, but could not see the changes in her health that reflected a complication.
+The hospital treated her primary symptom and discharged her.

 Unfortunately, four days later she collapsed and died in the ER from a relatively common, treatable complication that had gone unnoticed and undiagnosed.
 Florence did not die from a lack of effort.
 The hospital was a top quality facility with skilled and well-intentioned doctors and nurses.
 They just lacked a utility that allowed them to see trends in patient health over time.
 Those trends were visible in electronic medical record (EMR) data, but that data went unused.